Ivan Peklin: Career

-Peklin then moved to International GT Open for 2021, joining Team Lazarus alongside Jordan Pepper.
-In the first round of the season at Le Castellet, the duo won the season opener before finishing fifth in race two.
-Despite signing for the full season, Lazarus pulled out of the season following Le Castellet, leaving Peklin on the sidelines.

-After a one-off appearance in the Italian GT Sprint Championship in late 2021, Peklin was set to contest the full 2022 ADAC GT4 Germany season, but those plans were put on hold by Russia's invasion of Ukraine.
-Peklin did eventually make his series debut for PROsport Racing at the season finale at Hockenheimring, and also represented Ukraine in the FIA Motorsport Games's GT discipline.
+Peklin moved to International GT Open in 2021, joining Team Lazarus alongside Jordan Pepper.
+The duo won the season opener at Le Castellet and finished fifth in race two.
+Lazarus withdrew from the series after this round, leaving Peklin sidelined.
+In late 2021, Peklin made a one-off appearance in the Italian GT Sprint Championship and was set to contest the 2022 ADAC GT4 Germany season, but the campaign was delayed due to Russia's invasion of Ukraine.
+He eventually debuted at the season finale at Hockenheimring for PROsport Racing, and also represented Ukraine in the 2022 FIA Motorsport Games GT discipline.

-In 2023, Peklin joined Seyffarth Motorsport to compete in the GTC Race series.
-Racing in the GT4 class, Peklin took a lone win at Oschersleben, which helped him end the season seventh in the class standings.
-During 2023, Peklin made a one-off appearance in TCR Europe at Monza for Volcano Motorsport, finishing ninth and 14th in his only races in the series.
-The Ukrainian was also due to compete in the following round at Barcelona, but did not turn any laps that weekend.

-Peklin returned to the GTC Race series the following year, joining Land-Motorsport as he drove an Audi R8 LMS GT3.
-In his second season in the series, Peklin took an overall win at Spa and ended the year second in the Semi-pro standings.
-During 2024, Peklin also represented Ukraine in the FIA Motorsport Games's GT discipline.
-In his second FIA Motorsport Games appearance, Peklin finished sixth despite an early-race spin.
+In 2023, Peklin joined Seyffarth Motorsport in the GTC Race series, taking a lone GT4 class win at Oschersleben to finish seventh in the standings.
+He also made a one-off appearance in TCR Europe at Monza, finishing ninth and 14th in his two races, but did not participate in the following round at Barcelona despite appearing on the entry list.
+In 2024, Peklin returned to the GTC Race series with Land-Motorsport, driving an Audi R8 LMS GT3.
+He won at Spa and finished second in the Semi-pro standings.
+He also represented Ukraine in the FIA Motorsport Games GT discipline, finishing sixth despite an early-race spin.
+The following year, Peklin raced part-time in Porsche Sprint Challenge Central Europe for GT Sports Technology, in which he won three races and ended the year fourth in points.